-This program requires 67 semester hours of studio art and art history, 33-39 semester hours of professional education, and 38-51 semester hours of general requirements as stipulated by the College of Visual and Performing Arts.
-The minimum number of hours required for visual studies (leading to teacher certification) is a total of 129 credit hours.
+This program requires 55 semester hours of studio art and art history, 27 semester hours of professional education, and 41 semester hours of general requirements as stipulated by the College of Visual and Performing Arts.
+The minimum number of hours required for visual studies, leading to teacher certification, is a total of 123 credit hours.
 A minimum of 40 credit hours of junior- and senior-level courses are required for graduation.
-See the curriculum table link below.
+See the links below for requirements.